-Alex Caputo-Pearl is the president of the United Teachers of Los Angeles (UTLA) union and a vice president of the American Federation of Teachers (AFT).
+Alex Caputo-Pearl is the former president, and current vice president, of the United Teachers of Los Angeles (UTLA) union and a vice president of the American Federation of Teachers (AFT).
 He is an outspoken opponent of charter schools and other education reform measures.

 Caputo-Pearl has always been seen as a more radical and militant teachers’ union leader.
 He was one of the leading members of the Progressive Educators for Action (PEAC) caucus within the UTLA.

 He has a reputation for pushing teachers’ unions to champion other left-wing causes in addition their usual advocacy.

 Caputo-Pearl is a loud critic of charter schools and other alternatives to the traditional unionized government-run school system.
 He condemned the 2010 film Waiting for Superman, which critiqued the traditional model.